-Sherry Johnson, Ph.D., is Professor in the Department of History in the Steven J. Green School of International and Public Affairs at Florida International University.
+Sherry Johnson, Ph.D., is Professor Emerita in the Department of History at Florida International University.

 Dr. Johnson holds a Ph.D. in Latin American and Caribbean history from the University of Florida.
 Her research interests include Cuba and the Caribbean, environment and climate change, disasters such as hurricanes, medicine, women and gender, and social history.
 In her first book, The Social Transformation of Eighteenth-Century Cuba, we discover a reinterpretation of the political events of the late eighteenth-century in Cuba based upon the emergence of two political factions.
 Borne of rivalries of the reforms of 1763, she concludes that many nineteenth-century intellectuals, especially Padre Félix Varela, came to their political positions regarding Cuban independence because of social and political processes set in motion in the previous century.